yojimbo87/minotaur/README.md

 **Minotaur(options)**

 (Constructor) Creates a new minotaur instance based on passed options object.
+Subdomain pool is used for assigning unique poll URLs for connected clients in order to overcome browser specific [parallel connection](http://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/) limit when user have multiple tabs opened in one browser context.

     var options = {
 		// (required) http server which will serve static files